palashvsid/Projects/MLPC-Documentation.md

 <h3>Data Cleaning and Data Preparation</h3>

 The data considered for the algorithm consists of ~70K SKU attributes.
 The data goes through a cleaning process to remove any discrepancies that might compromise the result.
 The prepared dataset is subsequently used for modeling.

 **Data Exclusions:**

 To avoid compromising the model, the following discrepancies were excluded from the data:

 -   7k SKUs were excluded while training/validating the model since GPH was “unclassified”

--   18 FOL/ 122 GPH classes with single SKUs are excluded from training/ validating
+-   18 FOL/ 122 GPH classes with single SKUs are excluded from training/validating

 -   SKU with same attributes, but tagged to different FOL/GPH were excluded from the analysis

 -   297 SKUs for FOL and 344 SKUs for GPH were excluded